The bestsellers bundle (save 10%)

 What's in the kit?

-To test at home for gonorrhoea and chlamydia, you’ll take a swab from your mouth, anus or vagina.
-Or you can send a urine sample.
-You’ll find an instruction card in your kit.
-Read the instructions carefully so your tests are accurate.
+To test at home for gonorrhoea and chlamydia, you’ll take a swab from your vagina or you'll send a sample of urine.

 To test for hepatitis B, hepatitis C, HIV and syphilis, we use a blood sample from a finger prick.
-You’ll find an instruction card in your kit.

 Sterile wipes and plasters